SludgePhD/showimg/README.md

 **showimg** is a funny little image viewer / overlay

-It displays images without any window decorations and makes them stay on top of other windows.
+it displays images without any window decorations and makes them stay on top of other windows.

 ### controls